 How to proceed

-Just drop the line here in this thread and start you project.
+Just drop a line here in this thread and start your project.

-Our team (Tomas the most important person is missing)
+Our team (Tomas Z., the most important person, is missing)

 Our commitment to open source